 But by 1924 Montgomery Ward’s days on East 7th Street were about to “take a number.”
 And that number was zero.
 In 1924 Montgomery Ward followed the sun across town and into the former Chevrolet plant (1916) on Arlington Heights Boulevard (today’s West 7th Street):

-On August 8, 1924 the Dallas Morning News announced in a two-page ad that the new Montgomery Ward store would open on August 9 and would offer in-store shopping.
+On August 8, 1924 the Dallas Morning News announced in a two-page ad that the new Montgomery Ward store would open on August 9 and finally would offer in-store shopping.
 Instant gratification!
-No more mail ordering.
-No more taking a number.
 The Fort Worth store was pictured alongside other major Ward stores.

 Thousands of people attended the opening of the West 7th Street store on August 9 even though no goods were sold that day.
 Special streetcars ran on the Arlington Heights line, and “autoists took advantage of the free parking spaces south of the building.”